28 celebrities you may not know are nonbinary - Magnolia State Live

 J. Harrison Ghee

-J. Harrison Ghee is an actor, singer, dancer, and one of the first nonbinary performers to win a Tony Award.
+J. Harrison Ghee is an actor, singer, dancer, and one of the first nonbinary performers to win a Tony Award, making history on the same night as aforementioned winner Alex Newell.

-Ghee made history at the 2023 Tony Awards as the second nonbinary actor to win a Tony, taking home Best Leading Actor in a Musical for their turn as Jerry/Daphne in 2022’s “Some Like It Hot.”
-Ghee shared the historical moment with nonbinary actor-singer Alex Newell (aforementioned on this list), who also won a Tony that evening, making them the first (and only) Tony-winning nonbinary actors to date.
+At the 2023 Tony Awards, Ghee became the second openly nonbinary actor to win a Tony, taking home Best Leading Actor in a Musical for their turn as Jerry/Daphne in 2022’s “Some Like It Hot.”